 Note 2: Amounts of discharged and executed contracts on clearance of consumer debts that are not reported as nonperforming loans or receivables are reported in accordance with the Banking Bureau's letter dated September 15, 2008 (Ref.
 No. 09700318940).

-INFORMATION ON AND PROPORTIONATE SHARE IN INVESTEES DECEMBER 31, 2023 (In Thousands of New Taiwan Dollars)
+INFORMATION ON AND PROPORTIONATE SHARE IN INVESTEES DECEMBER 31, 2024